Olivierah/NumpyPackage/README.md

  # Python for Data Science and Data Analysis - Numpy
  Introduction to the Numpy package.
-Some examples and tips to help you learn the Numpy package.
+Some examples and tips to help your Numpy package learning.

 - introduction to Numpy
 - Importing Numpy